ItsEvdok/README.MD-Generator/Develop/README.md

     npm i

-## Usage

-## License

-This projects is licensed under the None license.

 ## Contributing

-## Tests

-To run tests, run the following command:

-    npm tests
+How to work with implementing offline features and local storage into programs.

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at semionaevdokimov@icloud.com.
-You can find more of my work at ItsEvdok.
+You can find more of my work at ItsEvdok[https://github.com/ItsEvdok].